nsfcac/Nagios-Redfish-API-Integration/README.md

 This user guide assumes CentOS 7.4 for the installation of Nagios Core and Redfish-based plugins.
 However, other Linux distributions (e.g. Ubuntu) are also supported.

 The examples give make use of [jq](https://stedolan.github.io/jq/) to parse JSON output from Redfish calls.
-This should be availabel in the Nagios enviornment, or another JSON parser may be used with appropriate changes to the plugins.
+This should be available in the Nagios enviornment, or another JSON parser may be used with appropriate changes to the plugins.

 ----